Is it ever OK to take a harmful job in order to do more good? An in-depth analysis

 Turning specifically to career choice, we think there are many ways that taking a harmful job could have overall negative consequences, even if it seems higher impact in the short run (and even if you think you’d be ‘replaced’ anyway).
 For instance:

-- Reputation: It’ll harm your reputation and the reputation of the people you associate with.
+1. Reputation: It’ll harm your reputation and the reputation of the people you associate with.
 This makes it harder to achieve good in the future.
-This effect could be very significant if you’re part of a social movement, such as effective altruism, veganism, feminism, or environmentalism, because your actions could tar the reputation of the whole group.
+This effect could be very significant if you’re part of a social movement, such as effective altruism, veganism, feminism or environmentalism, because your actions could tar the reputation of the whole group.
 (And note your reputation can be ruined merely by doing a job that’s widely seen as harmful, even if it actually isn’t.)

-Motivation: Helping people is motivating, and a job that seems harmful day-to-day could be extremely demotivating, raising your chances of burning out.
+3. Motivation: Helping people is motivating, and a job that seems harmful day-to-day could be extremely demotivating, raising your chances of burning out.

-Advocacy: You’ll implicitly make it more socially acceptable for other people to take these jobs, and they probably won’t try to use the position for good (e.g. they probably won’t donate a large fraction of their income).
+5. Signalling: You’ll implicitly make it more socially acceptable for other people to take these jobs, and they probably won’t try to use the position for good (e.g. they probably won’t donate a large fraction of their income).
 This effect is most significant when (i) you’re doing something unusual and (ii) you have a large network or public platform.

 There will probably be other harms, too,2 and these harms will likely offset any indirect benefits.
-We think that common-sense moral intuitions often have important insights behind then, even if they’re not immediately obvious.
+We think that commonsense moral intuitions often have important insights behind then, even if they’re not immediately obvious.
 All of this means that it’s usually better to avoid taking the harmful position even if you only care about the consequences of your actions.

-3. Moral uncertainty
+4. Moral uncertainty and cooperation

 It’s very hard to settle ethical questions, so 100% confidence seems crazy.
 A survey of professional philosophers found they are very divided, and a majority are not consequentialist.

-Other | 301 / 931 (32.3%) |
+Other301 / 931 (32.3%)

-Accept or lean toward: deontology | 241 / 931 (25.9%) |
+Accept or lean toward: deontology 241 / 931 (25.9%)

-Accept or lean toward: consequentialism | 220 / 931 (23.6%) |
+Accept or lean toward: consequentialism 220 / 931 (23.6%)

-Accept or lean toward: virtue ethics | 169 / 931 (18.2%) |
+Accept or lean toward: virtue ethics169 / 931 (18.2%)

 Even if you think consequences are likely all that matters, you should take into account the fact that there’s some chance that it’s unethical to ignore other considerations.
 And so, out of caution, you might still not want to take a harmful career.
-And, for non-consequentialist views, it’s clearly morally wrong to take most harmful careers.
-So, given our uncertainty, it seems morally safest to avoid significantly harmful careers, as long as there are other options that allow us to do a lot of good.
-(Will defended this form of argument at greater length in his PhD thesis).
+And, for non-consequentialist views, it’s clearly morally wrong to take a career that does a lot of harm — potentially seriously wrong.

-4. Better alternatives
+5. Better alternatives

 When we look at real examples of harmful careers, there are often nearby options that are not harmful and almost as good on other dimensions.
 When this is true, you may as well just take the non-harmful option.